-BDO USA, LLP, a Delaware limited liability partnership, is the U.S. member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
-BDO is the brand name for the BDO network and for each of the BDO Member Firms.
+BDO USA, P.C., a Virginia professional corporation, is the U.S. member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms. www.bdo.com.

-www.bdo.com

 Material discussed in this publication is meant to provide general information and should not be acted on without professional advice tailored to your needs.